 The Hawk Alert System notifies the campus community of threats to physical safety in emergency situations: tornado, violence, hazardous material incident, etc.

-Notification is by mobile phone (including text messaging), landline phone, TTY phone (for the hearing-impaired), and/or e-mail, as well as via posts to the university's Facebook and Twitter accounts and emergency information website at emergency.uiowa.edu.
+Notification is by mobile phone (including text messaging), landline phone, TTY phone (for the deaf or hard of hearing), and/or e-mail, as well as via posts to the university's Facebook and Twitter accounts and emergency information website at emergency.uiowa.edu.
 In conjunction with the Hawk Alert System, the UI Department of Public Safety has installed a series of notification towers equipped with sirens and voice alert systems that also will help ensure that those on campus hear certain types of alerts (such as tornado warnings).

 When entering data for use by the Hawk Alert System, may I include contact information for a spouse or significant other, or parent(s), so that they'll be alerted during emergencies?

 No. We ask that UI students and employees only include their own contact information for Hawk Alerts.
 The notifications are intended for members of the university community for emergencies on or near campus, and including other individuals has the potential to slow down the notification process.